 The 32-bit Revolution—the first 32-bit version of OS/2

-When IBM released OS/2 version 2.0 in March 1992, it was not entirely unexpected.
+When IBM officially released OS/2 version 2.0 on March 31, 1992, it was not entirely unexpected.
 In fact, 32-bit OS/2 had been promised since the very beginning of the OS/2 era and in his Inside OS/2 (published in 1988), Gordon Letwin clearly outlined the features of “OS/2 – 386”.
-The work on 32-bit OS/2—codename Cruiser—started probably sometime in late 1988 when IBM and Microsoft were starting the work on OS/2 1.2, and also roughly at the same time when Microsoft initiated the development of NT, first known as OS/2 NT and released as Windows NT.
+The development of 32-bit OS/2—codename Cruiser—started probably sometime in late 1988 when IBM and Microsoft were beginning to work on OS/2 1.2, and also roughly at the same time when Microsoft initiated the development of NT, first known as OS/2 NT and eventually released as Windows NT.
 When IBM (alone) was later working on OS/2 1.3, the development of Cruiser was already well underway.
 The lead architect of OS/2 2.0 was Michael S. Kogan, co-author of the excellent The Design of OS/2 textbook.

 OS/2 2.0 could have looked like this:

-The above screenshot was taken on OS/2 2.0 LA—that’s “Limited Availability”.
-This release was, as the name implies, not sold in retail and was only supplied to beta testers and “special” customers.
-OS/2 2.0 LA was shipped sometime in November 1991—perhaps to annoy Microsoft’s Steve Ballmer who publicly announced that he would eat a floppy disk if IBM managed to release OS/2 2.0 by the end of 1991.
+The above screenshot was taken from the Comdex Fall ’91 pre-release of OS/2 2.0 (build 6.167).
+In December 1991, IBM followed it with a slightly improved “Limited Availability” release of OS/2 2.0 (build 6.177).
+That release was, as the name implies, not sold in retail and was only supplied to beta testers and “special” customers.
+OS/2 2.0 LA was shipped sometime in December 1991—perhaps to annoy Microsoft’s Steve Ballmer who publicly announced that he would eat a floppy disk if IBM managed to release OS/2 2.0 by the end of 1991.
 Another possible reason for the LA release was the fact that IBM promised its customers to deliver a 32-bit OS/2 in 1991, and IBM usually keeps its promises, one way or another.

-The LA version looked very much like the GA (General Availability) release but it was clearly unfinished and came with a long README file detailing all the little things that didn’t work yet.
+The Comdex ’91 pre-release looked very much like the GA (General Availability) release but it was clearly unfinished and came with a long README file detailing all the little things that didn’t work yet.
 The major missing feature was seamless Win-OS/2, ie. the ability to run Windows 3.0 applications on the OS/2 Desktop.
-OS/2 2.0 LA did support Windows applications, but only in a fullscreen session.
-It is interesting to note that in 2.0 LA the built-in version of Windows wasn’t labeled “IBM Win-OS/2”, it was simply “Microsoft Windows 3.0a” and as far as can be ascertained most of the binaries were in fact identical to Windows 3.0a.
+The OS/2 2.0 pre-release did support Windows applications, but only in a fullscreen session.
+It is interesting to note that in the 6.167 pre-release the built-in version of Windows wasn’t labeled “IBM Win-OS/2”, it was simply “Microsoft Windows 3.0a”, and as far as can be ascertained most of the binaries were in fact identical to Windows 3.0a.

-OS/2 2.0 LA also had a slightly different look—as the above screenshot shows, the windows mini icons were separate on the title bar instead of replacing the system menu button.
+The Comdex ’91 OS/2 2.0 pre-release also had a slightly different look—as the above screenshot shows, the windows mini-icons were separate on the title bar instead of replacing the system menu button.
 This is reminiscent of the old IBM CUA ’91 demo, just like the “Contents” label on the open folder.

 The released OS/2 2.0 GA looked like this: